sirpeebs/InvisibleServer-HFODallas/README.md

            ##################################################################

-  1. Click on the green "Get Code" button on the top right, and inside the drop down menu click "Download Zip"
+  1. Click on the green "Code" button on the top right, and inside the drop down menu click "Download Zip".

   2. Open the downloaded InvisibleServer.zip and drag the 'rclone' folder onto your C:\